-Wear appropriate clothing to expose the area requiring treatment.
+Wear a non-surgical mask to minimize the risk of COVID-19 spread and also wear appropriate clothing to expose the area requiring treatment.
 We can lend you shorts or an examination shirt (Johnny Shirt) if you need them.

 Bring any investigations you have (x-ray, CT, MRI, etc).
 If you have a referral letter from a doctor bring that, too.
 Also, bring your health plan policy information, if you are a member of one.

 Subsequent treatments last 30-minutes and always provide you with exclusive one-on-one time with your therapist.